Updated Feb 02, 2026

 If you want to include SMS reminders, integrate Twilio through Zapier.
 This allows you to send text notifications to clients who prefer this method of communication.
 To avoid duplicate messages, add a "Reminder Sent" toggle (True/False) in your database to track which notifications have been delivered.

 Before launching your app, test it thoroughly.
-Use Testflight for iOS and the Google Play Console's testing platform for Android to gather feedback from a small group of users.
+Use Testflight for iOS and the Google Play Console's testing platform for Android to gather feedback from a small group of users or other small business owners.
 This step ensures that payment processing, notifications, and other features work smoothly before your app goes live.

 With these systems in place, your hair salon booking app is ready for final testing and a successful launch.